vordimous/zilla-docs/src/concepts/config-intro.md

 ### Route Exit

 A route exists to direct a data stream to a desired exit point.
-This is the next binding needed to parse the the stream data.
+This is the next binding needed to parse the stream data.
 Bindings like [tcp](../reference/config/bindings/binding-tcp.md) are frequently used to route incoming streams to different exit points.
 Once a valid exit point is determined messages can flow to the correct `exit` destination.

 ### Guarded Routes